-Special Needs Trusts are specifically designed for individuals with disabilities from children t0 the elderly.
-A special needs trust provides a way to improve the quality of life of the disabled beneficiary without jeopardizing current or future eligibility for means-tested benefits such as SSI and Medicaid.
+A supplemental needs trust provides a way to improve the quality of life of the disabled beneficiary without jeopardizing current or future eligibility for means-tested benefits such as SSI and Medicaid.

 However, because of resource limitations, financial assistance including gifts and inheritance from family and friends, can adversely affect the disabled individual’s eligibility for Medicaid and SSI.
 The current resource limit for Medicaid and SSI benefits is anything in excess of $2,000.

 Alabama Family Trust works hard to better the lives of those with special needs.

 Alabama Family Trust was set up by the Alabama Legislature in 1994 and has served Alabamians as the only non-profit, pooled trust company in the state.
 The supplemental needs trusts we manage benefit children, adults, and seniors with disabilities and other special needs.
 The trusts help the beneficiaries in ways that complement government programs such as SSI and Medicaid and do not replace the benefits from those programs.
 These supplemental needs trusts range in size from $1,500 to millions.